shiipou/nocturlab-panel/README.md

 # nocturlab-panel
-The official Nocturlab VPS Panel that manage any pterodactyl
+The official Nocturlab VPS Panel that create and manage LXC cluster.